Universitat Internacional de Catalunya

 Competences/Learning outcomes of the degree programme

-• 01 - The ability to analysis and synthesis.
+• 01 - Have the ability to analyze and synthesize.

-• 02 - The ability to organise and synthesize
+• 02 - The ability to organize and plan.

 • 09 - Demonstrate critical thinking skills.